Helias/PNG-reindexing/README.md

 ---

-The `-l` (log) parameter is optional, if inserted it generate a file `palette_stats.txt` that show the pixels indexed, palette and the best order of palette (about old unordered palette and new image with ordered palette).
+The `-l` (log) parameter is optional, if used it generates a file `palette_stats.txt` that show the pixels indexed, palette and the best order of palette (about old unordered palette and new image with ordered palette).
-Is recommended to use this parameter only with small image.
+Is recommended to use this parameter only with small images.

 ## Credits